emtee40/SurvivalManual-wiki/Apps.md

 ### Radio

 A lot of Android phones come stock with an FM radio receiver.
 Many governments have broadcasting plans in case of emergency.
-Your phone can receive this information using a pair of headphones plugged in to the phone, as it typically uses the headphone cable as an antenna to receive the signal.
+Your phone can receive this information using a pair of headphones plugged into the phone, as it typically uses the headphone cable as an antenna to receive the signal.
 You can also use any other 3.5mm jack component such as:

 * A microphone
 * Computer loudspeakers